Sharu3105/Sharu3105/README.md

 Developed a customer segmentation model using Python and SQL to classify customers based on revenue and purchase behavior.

-- Performed data cleaning and preprocessing on transactional dataset
+- Cleaned and processed transactional dataset using Python
-- Calculated customer-level metrics such as total revenue and order count
+- Calculated customer-level metrics including total revenue and order count
-- Segmented customers into High, Medium, and Low value groups
+- Segmented 4000+ customers into High, Medium, and Low value groups
 - Built a Power BI dashboard to visualize customer distribution and KPIs
-- Generated business insights to improve customer targeting and retention
+- Provided business recommendations to improve customer retention

 **Tech Stack**
   Python, Pandas, SQL, Power BI